-Fourth of July fireworks may be fun, but they’re also undeniably dangerous.
+Fourth of July fireworks may be fun, but they can also be dangerous.
 Reduce the risk at this year’s celebration by following these safety guidelines:

 - Clean up your yard.
 A stray firework can easily cause landscape vegetation to catch fire, which can lead to a wildfire.
 To avoid this, make sure your yard is in fire-safe condition prior to your Fourth of July celebration.
 Trim trees and bushes, mow grass, and remove any dead leaves and brush around your home (don’t forget to clear your gutters).
 The fireworks area should also be free of firewood, building materials and other combustible items.